Joseph DeLappe: Work

 In 2008, DeLappe merged on-line gaming, performance art and sculpture in a reenactment of Mahatma Gandhi's 1930 Salt March at Eyebeam Art and Technology, NYC and in Second Life, a virtual world and then recreating Gandhi (Cardboard Gandhi, 2008–2009) out of corrugated cardboard in monumental scale.

 The performance, "Quake," required six people connected to the same “Quake III Arena,” an online shooter server, to reenact an episode of “Friends.”
 Each performer would log onto the system as a character from the sitcom and type the performance in the messaging system of the game.
-The dialogue would be simultaneously typed in the messaging system and recited by the player.
+The dialogue would be simultaneously typed into the messaging system and recited by the player.
 The performers were constantly killed and respawned to continue the performance.
 The first performance was conducted in the Digital Media Studio of UNR in 2002, and the second was in the Sheppard Fine Arts Gallery in 2003.
 This is another instance, much like the intervention in “dead-in-iraq,” where DeLappe uses a computer game for cultural and political criticism.
 In this computer game, there are no real consequences of dying and the main objective is to kill as many people as possible.
 The slaughtering of the “Friends” characters as opposed to nameless users works to expose the shameful violence present in many computer games.